Any product or app interacts with users through its features.

 Next, you try to frame the user’s problem, paying close attention to how the user is framing the problem.
 (Does it match how you were framing the problem?)

 How do you do all this?
 Well, a well-thought-out user interview should do it.

 Let’s say you are developing an app for a cab service.
 The feature you are working on is the SOS feature on the app, that allows a user to alert the police in case of an emergency.

 If we just think of the problem and the solution required, we might just add a big red call button that says SOS on it (and be happy that the work is done).

 But is the work really done?

 Step inside a user’s shoes and all of a sudden, you see a plethora of doubts popping up.
-Wait, what if she prefers dropping a text than calling, as she wouldn’t want the driver to know (let’s assume it’s the driver she feels in danger of).
+Wait, what if she prefers dropping a text than calling, as she wouldn’t want the driver to know (let’s assume it’s the driver she feels in danger of)?

 What if she knows a friend who stays in the area and she wishes she had shared her location earlier (now that she’s hesitating)?

-While all this might seem like a lot of work for one feature, what many people don’t realise is that there is a possibility for them to be extremely creative while designing such features.
+While all this might seem like a lot of work for one feature, what many people don’t realize is that there is a possibility for them to be extremely creative while designing such features.